 Step 4: PIR Motion Sensor Setup

-Identify the row of three headers on the circuit board.
-They will be towards the center of one edge and are labeled GND, OUT, and +5v (or something similar).
+Determine the line of three titles on the circuit board.
+They will be located near the central edge and will be marked as GND, OUT, and +5v (or similar).

-Plug in the included wired connector to the three header pins, with the black wire lined up with GND.
+Connect the provided wired connector to the three header pins, making sure the black wire aligns with GND.

-Alternatively, you can connect three individual female-to-male prototyping wires to the header pins.
+Instead, you have the option to attach three separate female-to-male prototyping wires to the header pins.

 Step 5: Build a Physical Arduino Circuit (Optional)